 The dangers and shortcomings of cattle guards

 Horses: With the convenience of using these round pipe crossings as effective barriers, there are also dangers present for other animals.
 The gaps between the top pipes are excellent at creating unstable footing and an optical impediment to crossing livestock, but they also create a hazard for other animals.
 The most at risk are horses and I strongly recommend that they not be used with equine.
 A horse has smaller hooves and legs than bovine and their slender legs can slide down between the rails to the bottom of the vaulted area.
 This puts the most fragile part of the leg at risk of breaking and as a flight animal, when a horse begins to struggle to try and free itself, it can easily break its leg out of fear.
 There’s nothing worse than seeing a horse stuck in a cattle guard and we do not recommend their use with equine animals – best to use a gate.

 A cattle guard is not effective with non-hoofed animals such as dogs and cats or with smaller sure-footed hoofed creatures like goats and sheep.
 The soft pad of a paw allows the animals to walk across the rounded surface of the pipe and the smaller hoofed animals can achieve balance on top of the piping for an easy traverse.

 One exception we have seen is with deer.
 Even though they have smaller hooves, they do not like the unstable footing and will usually look for other paths or routes to roam.
 Due to their incredible jumping abilities, we recommend a 12′ or deeper guard to provide a sufficient deterrent.
-They are able to easily jump a 6′ or 8′ distance, but usually won’t attempt a 12′ or longer leap.
+They can easily jump a 6′ or 8′ distance but usually won’t attempt a 12′ or longer leap.